MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 ### MeasureTool

+Measure Tool is the internal name for Screen Ruler.

 | Name | Type | Description | Available |
 | :--- | :--- | :--- | :--- |
 | Enabled | Bool | The enabled state for this utility | ✅ |